DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 ```

-<p>3.
-To allow a user to select a model, new Selected and SelectedIndex properties are introduced.
-In addition, an indexer property is added that allows you to get PersonViewModel objects by Person objects.</p>
+3. To allow a user to select a model, new Selected and SelectedIndex properties are introduced.
+In addition, an indexer property is added that allows you to get PersonViewModel objects by Person objects.

 ```cs
 public class PersonsViewModel : LockableCollection<PersonViewModel> {